Alyia Gaskins

 Alyia Gaskins (born May 1, 1989) is an American public health professional, urban planner, and politician serving as the mayor of Alexandria, Virginia.
-She assumed office as Alexandria's first Black female mayor in January 2025, having previously served on City Council from 2021-2023.
+She assumed office as Alexandria's first black female mayor in January 2025, having served on the City Council from 2022 to 2025.

 Early life and education

 Gaskins was born May 1, 1989.
 She was raised in Pittsburgh by her mother and grandmother.
 Her mother experienced health issues, including diabetes, sarcoidosis, and asthma, which led to frequent hospitalizations and financial strain on the family.
 Growing up in a household where her mother prioritized health insurance over other essentials, Gaskins encountered challenges such as a mold- and rodent-infested home, which influenced her early aspirations toward healthcare.
 In sixth grade, Gaskins received a scholarship that enabled her to attend an all-girls private school, which her mother's income could not have otherwise afforded.

 Gaskins pursued higher education at Vanderbilt University, earning a degree in medicine, health, and society.
 She subsequently obtained a M.P.H. from the University of Pittsburgh Graduate School of Public Health and a Master's in Urban Planning from the Georgetown University School of Continuing Studies.
 Gaskins also completed a professional certificate in municipal finance from the University of Chicago.